Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways

-The contribution from the defect emission can be seen in the NBE, bulk plasmon (Fig. \ref{CLE}E) and core-losses up to the maximum detected energy (Fig. \ref{CLE_core-loss_hBN}).
+The contribution from the defect emission can be seen in the NBE, bulk plasmon (Fig. \ref{CLE_hBN}B) and core-losses up to the maximum detected energy (Fig. \ref{CLE_hBN} and \ref{CLE_core-loss_hBN}).
 From the CLE, we prove experimentally the common assumption that the bulk plasmon (24.4 eV) is indeed the main source of electron-hole pairs which, after relaxation, leads to emission of the 4.1 eV defect.
-Nevertheless, NBE absorption is demonstrated to be a non-negligible source of emission, with core-losses also a possible excitation path.
-In fact, energy-resolved relative quantum efficiency (Fig. \ref{CLE}F) shows strikingly that NBE is a more efficient excitation channel than other excitations up to 15 eV.
-Above this energy, the efficiency for photon emission increases linearly, up to the maximum energy we have measured (620 eV), i.e. over an energy range larger than achievable with PLE.
+Nevertheless, the NBE absorption is demonstrated to be a non-negligible source of emission, and core-losses to be also a possible excitation path.

+The investigation of energy-resolved relative quantum efficiency (Fig. \ref{CLE_rQE}) permits to better understand the physics of energy transfer from absorption to emission in semiconductors.
+First, we see that contrary to phase-locked excitations, for which the high energy relative quantum efficiency is completely zero, that related to the 4.1 eV defect has a non-zero and non-monotonic behaviour.
+Second, NBE is strikingly a more efficient excitation channel for the emission of the 4.1 eV defect than other excitations up to absorption energies of 15 eV.
+Above this energy, the efficiency for photon emission increases linearly, up to the maximum energy we have measured (620 eV), i.e. over an energy range much larger than achievable with PLE.
 The extrapolated linear trend at low energy crosses zero at the band gap energy.
-This can be tentatively explained as follows: each excitation at energy loss $E$ can lead to the generation of at most $N$ electron-hole pairs, where $N= E/E_g$, $E_g$, and, hence, $N$ photons.
-Below the bandgap the number of electron-hole pairs generated is zero.
+This can be tentatively explained as follows.
+Each excitation at energy loss $E$ can lead to the generation of at most $N$ electron-hole pairs, and then at most N photons, where $N= E/E_g$ and $E_g$ is the band gap energy.
+Below the bandgap energy the number of electron-hole pairs generated is zero.
+The optical bandgap of h-BN measured using EELS is around 6.0 eV \cite{Arenal2005,Liu2016}.
 Assuming that the last step to 4.1 eV defect emission are NBE electron-hole pairs, the linear trend is deduced.
 With this, the peak in the relative QE at the NBE energy is reminiscent of an unforeseen resonant effect that will require further theoretical investigation.
 Direct resonant excitation of defect states by fast electrons has yet to be observed.